jeffreykegler/hoonlint/misc/whitespace.md

 ## Chess-sidedness

-A jog is considered queenside if it is aligned 2 stops or more after the base column of the joggging.
+A jog is considered queenside if it is aligned 2 stops or more after the base column of the jogging.
 Otherwise, the jog is considered kingside.

 The chess-sidedness of a jogging is that of the majority